RS201918703/E-commerce-Database/README.md

 ### Improvements
 - Deletion rules: Realistically, the database should've allowed for deletions.
 Especially for ethical reasons, customers may not want their data stored there forever to be used by others
 - Extra restrictions: For instance, in the Products table, a restriction to ensure Categories and Subcategories would have been useful
-- Dropping information: For the database to work, we had to drop a lot of data with NULL values.
-But in reality, data often have these kinds of gaps and an improvement we could've made is to find another way to work around it
+- Dropping information: For the database to work, we had to drop a lot of data with null values.
+But in reality, data often have these kinds of gaps and an improvement we could've made is to find another way to work with the empty values
 - Reviews interpretations: We could have scanned through review contents to make new analyses

 ### Conclusion